 Once a child has become medically stabilized, he or she will begin the journey of recovery.
 These journeys can take many forms, and may include admission to an acute rehabilitation setting, day hospital, or outpatient rehabilitation.
 Some children may receive outpatient services at a facility typically geared toward adults.
 While the principles of physical therapy remain the same despite age, specific and important nuances exist in the pediatric population that are important for all clinicians to consider when working with a pediatric client.

 Pediatric Rehabilitation Settings

 Pediatric rehabilitation may occur within the same hospital where the acute care was provided, but may also occur in a freestanding rehabilitation hospital.
 In a study of pediatric trauma facilities, Osberg and colleagues explored variables that triggered discharge to inpatient rehabilitation versus home (Osberg, DiScala, & Gans, 1990).
 Severity of injury and degree of impairment were major influencing factors in the decision to refer a child to inpatient rehabilitation; however, these authors also found that children were more likely to be admitted to inpatient rehabilitation if an onsite rehabilitation facility existed at the acute trauma center.
-While this is not always available, the authors suggest that the presence of an onsite rehabilitation facility should be external to the decision as to whether a child is appropriate for rehabilitation, ...
+While this is not always available, the authors suggest that the presence of an onsite rehabilitation facility should be external to the decision as to whether a child is appropriate ...